YourMobileGeek/100DaysOfCode2019/README.md

 * Day 18
   > Did some hackerrank today.
 Accompanying that were a few short videos on beginner OOPS concepts i thought i need to watch again, just for fun.
 Wanted to start with alexa, but that will take some time so postponing it.

+* Day 19
+  > Did some more Hackerrank today.
+Difficult finding time these days, don't know why.